 Speed with which temperatures change will continue to increase over next several decades, study shows

 An analysis of changes to the climate that occur over several decades suggests that these changes are happening faster than historical levels and are starting to speed up.
-The Earth is now entering a period ...
+The Earth is now entering a period of changing climate ...

 A new study has confirmed the existence of a positive feedback operating in climate change whereby warming itself may amplify a rise in greenhouse gases resulting in additional warming.

-Global warming is unequivocal, human influence has been the dominant cause since the mid-20th century, and atmospheric concentrations of greenhouse gases, already at levels not seen in at least 800,000 years, ...
+Global warming is unequivocal, human influence has been the dominant cause since the mid-20th century, and atmospheric concentrations of greenhouse gases, already at levels not seen in at least 800,000 years, will persist ...